Yan-Wenbin/Yan-Wenbin.github.io/_pages/cv.md

 Education
 ======
-* Master 2 in France, Paris Dauphine University-PSL, 2024-
+* Master 2 in Applied and Theoretical Mathematics, Paris Dauphine University-PSL, France, 2024-
-* Master 1 in France, École Polytechnique, 2023-2024
+* Master 1 in Applied Mathematics and Statistics, École Polytechnique, France, 2023-2024
-* Bachelor in China, East China University of Science and Technology, 2019-2023
+* Bachelor in Mathematics and Applied Mathematics, East China University of Science and Technology, China, 2019-2023

 Research experience
 ======